NemesisX1/cine_book_scrapping_api/README.md

 And the code architecture is mainly inspired by the default [Nest.js](https://nestjs.com/) one.

-The core scrapper is made up of these two packages:
+The core scrapper is made up of these packages:

-- [Puppeteer](https://pptr.dev/) who act as the main scrapper
 - [node-html-parser](https://www.npmjs.com/package/node-html-parser) who helps to parse the html document (thinking about removing this one later, I really guess that i can fully rely on Puppeteer)

 > ### 🚀 Deployment